 1. Plan and track

 The most important element of is your devil model is tracking each and every activity of your development pipeline.
-Industry standards practice is in processes like Agile and Kanban boards should be used to visually track the work. visual representation helps all stakeholders to know that development teams progress at any given point of time.
-This helps in planning and prioritizing further task and avoiding critical situations.
+Industry standards practice is in processes like Agile and Kanban boards should be used to visually track the work. visual representation helps all stakeholders to know that development teams progress at any given point in time.
+This helps in planning and prioritizing further tasks and avoiding critical situations.

-Development using as your DevOps model is done in small individual packages.
+Development using your DevOps model is done in small individual packages.
 When each feature or package is complete a pull request is submitted by the developer, which triggers building and testing of the code automatically.
 One sure or the package is approved which is merged into the main pipeline and the fork is deleted.

 3. Build and test

-Azure DevOps model supports continuous deployment where the end to end process of coding to production is fully automated.
+Azure DevOps model supports continuous deployment where the end-to-end process of coding to production is fully automated.
 Automatic deployment and shows that new features are available to the customers as soon as they are ready from the developers’ end.